ryanpeh/SmartNUS/docs/tutorials/AddRemark.md

 Let's walk you through the implementation of a new command — `remark`.

-This command allows users of the AddressBook application to add optional remarks to people in their address book and edit it if required.
+This command allows users of the SmartNUS application to add optional remarks to a question in their question list and edit it if required.
 The command should have the following format:

-`remark INDEX r/REMARK` (e.g., `remark 2 r/Likes baseball`)
+`remark INDEX r/REMARK` (e.g., `remark 2 r/need to review`)

 We’ll assume that you have already set up the development environment as outlined in the Developer’s Guide.